lmcgrath/lmcgrath.github.com/source/_posts/2015-01-23-scoping-and-thunking-in-let-declarations.markdown

 }
 ```

+I'm not entirely sure what performance impact of variables in `let` would be
+compared to using arguments.
+Either way, I would be calling the methods associated
+with each declaration and storing them somewhere.
+The only thing saved is an
+additional function call, so any gains in performance would be minuscule.

 ## Why The Indecision?

 I'm not sure I'm following the best ways to model `let`.
 And I also don't have